Sunday, October 19, 2008

 October 23 Presentation- The Exciting World of Podcasting and Vodcasting

 This week we will be exploring the exciting world of podcasting and vodcasting.
 As you might realize several academic institutions are leveraging podcast/ vodcast technology as a means of providing instructional support to tech savvy students.
 Podcasting and vodcasting are becoming increasingly important in the dissemination of instructional materials to students of all ages.
 This week we will learn how to create podcast/ vodcasts and discover how they are used in academic settings.
+If you have a USB microphone and headphones please bring them to class.

 (iPod photo courtesy of Apple Computers)